-On October 09, 2020, the Company entered into a Credit Agreement with Bank of America, N.A. ("BofA") as Administrative Agent, Swingline Lender and L/C Issuer, and the other Lender parties thereto, providing for a \$150,000 term loan (the "Term Loan") and a \$30,000 revolving credit facility (the "Revolving Credit Facility" and together with the Term Loan, the "Senior Credit Facility").
+On October 9, 2020, the Company and certain of its subsidiaries, entered into that certain Credit Agreement (the "Credit Agreement") with the various lenders named therein and Bank of America, N.A., as administrative agent for the lenders (the "Administrative Agent"), providing for a \$150,000 term loan (the "Term Loan") and a \$30,000 revolving credit facility (the "Revolving Credit Facility" and together with the Term Loan, the "Senior Credit Facility") as amended by the First Amendment to Credit Agreement dated as of August 13, 2021, the Second Amendment to Credit Agreement dated as of August 10, 2022 and as further amended by the Limited Waiver and Third Amendment to Credit Agreement dated as of February 14, 2025 (the "Third Amendment") as described below.

-On August 10, 2022, the Company entered into the Second Amendment to the New Senior Credit Facility (the "Amended Senior Credit Facility").
-The Amended Senior Credit Facility increased the commitment of the New Revolving Credit Facility to \$37,000 and transitioned Term Loans on September 30, 2022 and Revolving Loans on August 30,2022 from LIBOR Loans to SOFR Loans.
+The Second Amendment to the Senior Credit Facility increased the commitment of the New Revolving Credit Facility to \$37,000 and transitioned Term Loans on September 30, 2022 and Revolving Loans on August 30,2022 from LIBOR Loans to SOFR Loans.
 Amended terms of the facility are stated below.